arcology-network/binary-releases/testnet-docker-allinone.md

 ## 2. Interact with the Testnet

-Now, a fully function Arcology testnet has been deployed. **[This document describes how to connect to a the testnet docker and send it transactions from a client container.](./ammolite-client-docker.md)**
+Now, **a fully function Arcology testnet has been deployed.** [This document describes how to connect to the testnet docker and send in transactions from a client container.](./ammolite-client-docker.md)

 ## 3. Troubleshooting